 Eductors use the Venturi Principle to pull foam into the water stream.
-The flow of water under pressure and velocity past an orifice or opening creates a vacuum or negative pressure that draws the concentrate through the metering valve.
+The flow of water past the Venturi opening creates a vacuum that draws the concentrate through the metering valve.
 The metering valve controls the amount of concentrate allowed to flow into the water stream.
 The ball check valve prevents water from flowing back into the pickup tube and the concentrate container.
 Major elements of the eductor setup include foam concentrate supply, water supply, eductor arrangement, metering valve, pickup tube, and foam solution discharge.
 Two common types of eductors are in-line eductors and bypass eductors.